maximilianMairinger/exportColorInGamut/README.md

 ## Limitations

 Gradient fills and opacity are not supported yet.
 If you need them, please write me / submit a issue and I will try to add this feature.

+This plugin is intentionally only concerned with filled colors (text, strokes, background...) editable in figma.
+If you want to export an asset in the correct color space please refer to [Export PNG with Color Profile](https://www.figma.com/community/plugin/867977941678289774/Export-PNG-with-Color-Profile)